Team-Topaz/Cookbook/Baking/Cinnamon Chip Bread.md

 2. Mix the first 4 ingredients together in a bowl.
 3. Roll the cinnamon mixture into a thin sheet between two sheets of parchment paper.
 4. Remove the top sheet of parchment paper and bake the cinnamon mixture for 40 minutes on a baking sheet.
-5. Remove the cinnamon mixture and let cool completely.
+5. Remove the cinnamon mixture from oven.
+Turn off oven.
+Let the cinnamon mixture cool partially, then fold it in half (so it ends up twice as thick).
+Cool completely.
 Chop or break apart into small chunks.
-Turn off oven.
 6. In a medium bowl, mix water and yeast until the yeast dissolves.
 7. Add sugar, egg, oil, and 1 cup flour and mix until incorporated.
 8. Add salt and remainder of flour, reserving a small amount of flour.
 Mix until combined.